 What are Dental Implants?

-Our dentists know thatare far more beneficial than other forms of dental reconstruction.
-Comprised of titanium rods that bond with the natural bone in the jaw, are stronger and support the teeth and the bite.
+Our dentists know that dental implants are far more beneficial than other forms of dental reconstruction.
+Comprised of titanium rods that bond with the natural bone in the jaw, dental implants are stronger and support the teeth and the bite.

 What Can I Eat After the Dental Implant Procedure?